-After seeing this teaser, we knew that “Up North” was a must-see.
-And we were not wrong.
+After seeing this teaser, we knew that “Up North” was a must-see, and we were not wrong.

 “Up North” is a coming of age story.
 Banky Wellington plays lead character Bassey Otuekong.
-Bassey’s father, Chief Otuekong (Kanayo O. Kanayo) owns Odeon Construction.
+Bassey’s father, Chief Otuekong (Kanayo O. Kanayo), owns Odeon Construction.
 Lotus Construction, owned by Otunba Adetola (Akin Lewis), and Odeon are in merger talks.
 As such, Bassey’s marriage to the Adetola’s daughter is the deal-breaker.
 But Bassey is a layabout who believes his sister Idara (Michelle Dede) is best suited to run the company.
 So, he declines the arranged marriage.

 Coincidentally, Bassey is due to attend the mandatory National Youth Service Corps (NYSC).
 As punishment for Bassey’s rebellion, his dad refuses to file for a redeployment.
 As a result, Bassey finds himself “Up North” in Bauchi.
 At the NYSC camp, Bassey and opportunist Sadiq (Ibrahim Suleiman) get off on a wrong foot.
-They soon resolve their differences and become best buddies.
+However, they soon resolve their differences and become best buddies.
 While in Bauchi, Bassey’s passion for fitness takes him on a journey of self discovery.

 Although not the type of movie Nigerians would throng to the cinema to see, “Up North” is a refreshing Nigerian story.
 It is a great tourism campaign for Bauchi state.
-It showcaes the beautiful Bauchi scenery, wildlife and culture.
+It showcases the beautiful Bauchi scenery, wildlife and culture.
 And Bauchi state governor, Barrister Mohammed Abubakar, makes a cameo appearance.
 “Up North” also sends a very strong message that “knowledge is power.”

 First of, Bassey helps to debunk the myth that Asthma patients cannot participate in sport.
 Aisha’s dad had dissuaded her from running because he believed she would die.
 With the right care Aisha, who is living with asthma, leads her school team to lift the trophy in the “She Runs Bauchi” athletics competition.
-Then, the Grand Khadi (Sani Muazu) reinforces the message when he says ‘Too many of our Southern brothers don’t know our way of life…’
+Then, the Grand Khadi (Sani Muazu) reinforces the message when he says ‘Too many of our southern brothers don’t know our way of life…’

 The film brilliantly depicts life as a youth corper.
 And Banky is a delight to watch.
 Initially, you think Banky might be a bit too old to play youth corper but it makes when he says, he is 32.
 And so should be exempt from NYSC.
 He is not playing a 25-year old corp member.
 Director, Tope Oshin relied on his star-power.
 Banky is bankable and it works.
 Let us face it, not many Nigerians would be open to a movie shot in the north without the mansions, fripperies or luxurious cars.
 In fact, some cinemagoers will tell you the movie is a bit slow.
 And by slow, they do not necessarily mean pacing but setting – taking us back to the Grand Khadi’s statement.
 So Banky, 37, playing a 32-year old Bassey is not such a bad idea.